Rev Dr Stephen Lee

 The command that we love one another is one that all who follow Jesus must obey.
 This command originated from the teaching in the Pentateuch.
 “Anyone who loves God must also love their brother and sister” – this is how we live out our faith in our life circumstances.
 This is also a new commandment.
 It does not require us to lay down our lives for our brothers and sisters, but to imitate Christ and our Heavenly Father, and be merciful to whoever that is in need, including even our enemies who curse or mistreat us.

-Extract from Our Vision: Christian's Commitment to Hong Kong (in Chinese), ed.
+Extract and translated from Our Vision: Christian's Commitment to Hong Kong (in Chinese), ed.
 Taosheng Publisher, Hong Kong: Taosheng Publisher, 2017, pp. 57-64.